benjamincrozat/content/articles/how-laravel-works.md

 ## Introduction

-From the moment a user clicks a link to your site, to when the data pops up on their screen, let me give you a tour on how [Laravel](https://laravel.com) orchestrates this web symphony.
+**[Laravel](https://laravel.com) is a framework based on PHP, which enables developers to build web applications faster.** It provides us with tons of pre-written PHP code that lets us focus on our goals instead of reinventing the wheel.

-## What is Laravel?
+But do you know exactly how it works?

-Simply put, Laravel is like a Swiss Army knife for building web applications.
-It offers a ton of handy features, tools, and pre-written PHP code that make your life as a developer much easier.
+From the moment a user clicks a link to your site, to when the data pops up on their screen, let me give you a tour on how Laravel orchestrates this web symphony.

 ## How Laravel works in tandem with PHP and the web server